reown-com/a2/README.md

 We've been pushing some millions of notifications daily through this library and are quite happy with it.
 Some things to know, if you're evaluating the library for production use:

+* For one app, six connections is more than enough.
+One gets along well with less connections if fail-safety is not an issue.
+Apple gives arbitrary limits for connections per app; you should not use hundreds of connections.

 * The connection is meant to kept up when having constant traffic and should stop Apple's DDOS blocks.
-Sometimes one might experience `TimeoutError`s or `ConnectionError`s, so keeping track of connections and restarting them is a good idea.
+Sometimes one might experience `TimeoutError`s or `ConnectionError`s, so keeping track of connections and when having errors, restarting them is a good idea.

 * It seems to be Apple doesn't like when sending tons of notifications with faulty device tokens and it might lead to `ConnectionError`s.
 Do not send more notifications with tokens that return `Unregistered`, `BadDeviceToken` or `DeviceTokenNotForTopic`.